digital-asset/daml/docs/source/app-dev/app-arch.rst

 This document is a guide to building applications that interact with a DA ledger deployment (the 'ledger').
 It:

-- describes the characteristics of the ledger API, how this affects the way an application is built (the application architecture), and why it is important to understand this when building applications
+- describes the characteristics of the ledger API, how this affects the way an application is built (the 'application architecture'), and why it is important to understand this when building applications
 - describes the resources in the SDK to help with this task
-- gives some some guidelines to help you build correct, performant, and maintainable applications using all of the supported languages
+- gives some guidelines to help you build correct, performant, and maintainable applications using all of the supported languages

 Categories of application
 *************************